Resistance Band Squat With Horizontal Pallof Hold

 Frequently Asked Questions

-• How do I adjust the difficulty of the exercise?
+• How do I set up the band for this exercise?

 Related Exercises